 If you’re a member in good standing of an automobile association, take your membership card–the Canadian AA provides members of related associations full services, including free maps, itineraries, excellent tour books, road- and weather-condition information, accommodations reservations, travel agency services, and emergency road services.
-For more information, contact the Alberta Motor Association (780/430-6800, www.ama.ab.ca) or the British Columbia Automobile Association (604/268-5600, www.bcaa.com).
+For more information, contact the ALBERTA MOTOR ASSOCIATION or the BRITISH COLUMBIA AUTOMOBILE ASSOCIATION.

 Note: Drinking and driving (with a blood-alcohol level of 0.05 percent or higher) in Canada can get you imprisoned on a first offense and will cost you your license for up to 12 months.

-All major car rental agencies have outlets at Calgary and Vancouver International Airports.
-Car rentals are also available in Banff, Canmore, and Jasper, but it is strongly recommended to rent a vehicle before arriving in the Canadian Rockies for two reasons: cost and mileage charges (the now-standard unlimited mileage with major car rentals doesn’t apply in Banff, Canmore, or Jasper).
-Generally, vehicles can be booked through parent companies in the United States.
-Rates start at $65 per day for a small economy car, $85 for a midsize car, and $95 for a full-size car.
+Canadian Rockies car rental is easy as all major car rental agencies have outlets at Calgary and Vancouver International Airports.
+Car rentals are also available in Banff, Canmore, and Jasper, but it is strongly recommended to rent a vehicle before arriving in the Canadian Rockies as it is often less expensive and there is more vehicle availability.